Bålsta

 Bålsta is a locality and the seat of Håbo Municipality, Uppsala County, Sweden with 13,138 inhabitants in 2015.

-Although not in Stockholm County, it has Bålsta Station, the north-western terminus of the Stockholm suburban rail system.
+Although not in Stockholm County, it has Bålsta railway station, the north-western terminus of the Stockholm commuter rail system.
 Many inhabitants commute to Stockholm.
 The travel time is 40 minutes by suburban train, and less than 30 minutes by commuter-or intercity rail.
 Lasse Åberg, a famous Swedish actor, musician and artist, lives in Bålsta and has opened a museum there.

 Even though Bålsta's relatively small size, there are many organizations and activity-centers in the town, such as a hockey-arena hosting the team Bålsta HC.
 It also has a mall with several stores.